Expansion of Russia (1500–1800): Khanate of Crimea

+Turks

-The Turks: This was a peripheral area for the Ottoman Empire.
+This was a peripheral area for the Ottoman Empire.
 The Ottomans had some control over Moldavia and Crimea, held a southern strip of the Crimean peninsula including the great slave port of Kaffa, and held a fort at Azov.
 Turkish armies entered the steppe only twice during our period, although janissaries would sometimes accompany the Crimean Khan.
 The Turks were important because of their partial control of Crimea, their wars with Poland in the west, their implied threat to Russia if it moved too far south, and because they were the ultimate destination of slaves captured in Russia and Poland.

+Poles

-The Poles: The Poles, who expanded from the west, had a number of disadvantages.
+The Poles, who expanded from the west, had a number of disadvantages.
 The core of the Polish state was in the west and Poland was often distracted by wars with western powers, especially Sweden.
 Poland was almost an aristocratic republic.
 Its nobles sought to protect their liberty by weakening the king, which also weakened the Polish army and made a consistent frontier policy difficult.
 Their main problem was the alienation of the eastern population.
 The core of Poland was Catholic, but the eastern lands were mostly Orthodox.
 Society in the Polish core was based on serfdom, but there was greater freedom in the east.
 Lords with land grants in the east would offer easy terms to attract peasants.
 Many people in the Polish east were runaway serfs or adventurers who had reason to distrust a strong state.
 By the 16th century, Polish claims extended east of the Dnieper to a point south of Moscow, although the area was thinly settled and barely administered.